My Favourite Antioxidant Immune-Boosting Foods for Fall and WinterBryce Wylde, B.Sc., DHMHS October 28, 2020

 2 cups of lettuce (counts as 1 cup of vegetables)

-If we attempt to follow the thirteen-servings-a-day recommendation, we must be careful.
+If we attempt to follow the 13-servings-a-day recommendation, we must be careful.
 Thirteen servings of fruits and vegetables that include loads of nuts and berries may contain about 16,000 ORAC units.
 On the other hand, if these servings are mostly salads made from iceberg lettuce, which has little to no ORAC value, they may account for less than 500 ORAC units.
 The latter scenario doesn’t really satisfy our antioxidant needs.
 Fresh fruits have on average about four times higher ORAC value than fresh vegetables.
 Everything depends on our choices.
 Make the better choices.

 Now that you know what to eat everyday, I’ll leave you with a summary of what to avoid (at all costs) in order to keep your new-found health!